urkkiz225/kesaSimulaattori/README.md

-????PLEASE NOTE!????
+⚠️⚠️PLEASE NOTE!⚠️⚠️

-Kes�simulaattori is a very early alpha and is laggy, buggy and it really does not have any gameplay features.
+Kesäsimulaattori is a very early alpha and is laggy, buggy and it really does not have any gameplay features.
 The name isnt even decided yet.
 Keep this in mind when playing!

 # kesaSimulaattori
 A WIP game about the Finnish summer.